mlc-mlapis/docs/src/documentation/gitlab/login-with-gitlab.md

 <br/><br/>

 ::: tip Logging in using email and password after signup through GitLab You will be able to log in using your email after you set up your password.
-This can currently be done only by using the [forgotten password](https://app.zerops.dev/forgotten-password) pathway.
+This can currently be done only by using the [forgotten password](https://app.zerops.dev/forgotten-password).
 :::